ten-protocol/go-ten/design/gateway/tx_timestamping.md

 TEN already has the private state.

 The TEN Gateway is a service running in SGX, which manages Viewing Keys and Session Keys on behalf of users.

-Because it is running SGX it can act as a timestamping oracle.
+Because it is the first point of contact for a user, it can act as a Timestamp oracle.

+Note: SGX itself cannot control the clock of a server.
+The trust element is more around it being a neutral central point.

 **The proposal is for the TEN GW to attest the timestamps from the transactions.**